Discipline

 Hazel's life-long activism weaves its way through her artistic practice.
 Her passion is for telling stories in bronze of struggles for social justice and redressing the lack of women represented, one statue at a time.
 A statue must be a catalyst for change.

 But Hazel's artistic practice is never static.
 Choreography underpins it all; choreographing stories in bronze, choreographing dancers, choreographing the sounds of nature.
-The outputs vary but the motivation remains the same.
-She wants to move people, literally, figuratively.
 In 2021 she undertook two residencies.
 One at Fabrica Gallery, Brighton, where she delivered the extremely successful Sculptural Murmurings project (sound/movement) with Arts Council England funding.
 The other at Knepp Wildlands in West Sussex, creating bird soundscapes to bring Knepp's audio story of hope to urban spaces.

-Hazel is an elected Member of the Royal Society of Sculptors, a member and former Council member of the Society of Women Artists (SWA), and the advising sculptor for the Hove Plinth initiative.
+Hazel is an elected Member of the Royal Society of Sculptors and a member of the Society of Women Artists (SWA), and former advising sculptor for the Hove Plinth initiative.

 www.hazelreeves.com